What Is STS Prepaid Electricity Vending?

 3. How STS Tokens Work

-At its core, an STS token encodes three essential pieces of information:
+An STS token encodes three pieces of information:

 1. The amount of electricity purchased (in currency or kWh)